-This course presents the theory and practice of clinical skills used by the medical assistant in a medical office.
-The course focuses on practices commonly performed in assisting with clinical procedures, developing communication skills between healthcare professionals and patients, and providing patient education and instruction.
-Topics include clinical asepsis and infection control, physical examinations, vital signs and measurements, assisting with minor surgery, nutrition, patient education, rehabilitative medicine and specialty examinations.
+This course covers the theory and practice of clinical skills used by the medical assistant in an outpatient environment.
+The course presents practices commonly performed in assisting with clinical procedures, developing communication skills between healthcare professionals and patients, and providing patient education.
+The course focuses on documentation, interview techniques, adult and pediatric physical exams, vital signs and measurements, and medical asepsis.
 Prerequisites: MED 125 or HIM 101 AND CSA105, both with a "C" or better.